thawk105/ccbench/README.md

 ---

-## Welcom
+## Welcome
-Welcom pull request about
+Welcome pull request about
 - Improvement of performance in any workloads.
 - Bug fix.
 - Improvement about comments (doxygen style is recommended).